fjcx/VRdevProto0/README.md

 Movement Types:

-1. "Third Person Point Targeting" - Select an external character and direct them to the position you are looking at with a double click.
+1. "Third Person Control" - Select an external character and direct them to the position you are looking at with a double click.
+2. "Blink Teleport" - On double click a custom shader displays a blinking effect and the player is teleported to the position the rectile is pointing.
-2. "Motion Sickness Movement" - On double click starts self moving toward the position the rectile is pointing to.
+3. "Motion Sickness Movement" - On double click starts self moving toward the position the rectile is pointing to.
 Causing the camera to move in such a way may cause motion sickness.
 A custom shader is applied to see if it alleviates/intensifies motion sickness.

 New movement and interface types will be added periodically.